Imagine being one of the top 100 bloggers in the world. Ignore what poses as reality for a moment.

 Remember, writing is just talking on the page!
 What's important is the essence of what you're saying, use Grammarly or some such program later to fix it!

-Next blog I'll assuage (ease) your fears about style, what you need to become a great writer, how to decide what to write, and what to do if you feel paralyzed by fear.
+Receive a One to One Transformational Coaching Session.
+I'll assuage (ease) your fears about style, what you need to become a great writer, how to decide what to write, and what to do if you feel paralyzed by fear!